Universal Volcano Bay

-Universal Volcano Bay Water Theme Park, often shortened to Volcano Bay, is a tropical-themed water park at Universal Orlando Resort in Orlando, Florida.
-Owned and operated by Universal Destinations & Experiences, Volcano Bay replaced Wet 'n Wild as Universal Orlando Resort's only water park, the third theme park overall and it was the first water park constructed by Universal Creative.
+Universal Volcano Bay is a tropical-themed water park at Universal Orlando Resort in Orlando, Florida.
+Owned by NBCUniversal (Comcast) and operated by Universal Destinations & Experiences, Volcano Bay replaced Wet 'n Wild as Universal Orlando Resort's only water park, the third theme park overall, and the first water park constructed by Universal Creative.
 The park opened on May 25, 2017.

 At the center of the park is "Krakatau," a 200 ft volcano.
 Its slides include water coasters and capsule plunge slides.
 As the park's main icon, Krakatau is featured in the logo.

 History

 In February 2015, Universal Orlando Resort officials submitted plans for a new water park attraction to be located on their property near the Cabana Bay Beach Resort.
 Construction was already underway when Universal Orlando Resort officially announced the project and its name on May 28, 2015.
 In June 2015, it was revealed that the park would replace the Universal-owned Wet 'n Wild water park, which closed on January 1, 2017.

 Volcano Bay was constructed on approximately 53 acre of the resort complex's overall property and took an estimated US$600 million to build.
 Artist's concepts included a wave pool, a thrill slide coming from the park's central volcano, and other water slides.
 A lazy river and rapids slide were also shown on the plans, although park officials stated they would reveal all of the park's planned attractions at a later date.

 On June 21, 2016, Universal Orlando Resort officials revealed additional details on Volcano Bay, including its debut attractions and its planned opening date of June 1, 2017.
 On January 25, 2017, Universal Orlando Resort revealed that the Grand Opening ceremony would be on May 25, 2017.
 On May 25, 2017, Volcano Bay officially opened to the public.

 Volcano Bay's first few months of operation were met with mixed reviews on social media sites such as Yelp and TripAdvisor, with visitors praising the park's appearance and theming, while criticizing the lines and the TapuTapu ride reservation system.
 Visitors complained about the long lines for the slides that could be reserved, which they say resulted in overcrowding in attractions that could not be reserved.
 However, other visitors noted that they had better experiences arriving well before opening or later in the day.
 A park spokesperson claimed that their internal surveys indicated guests were generally happy with the park.

 On May 1, 2025, Universal Orlando Resort announced that the TapuTapu system and all of its functions will no longer be available on October 1, 2025.